LucaBallan/PythonTradingPlatform/README.md

 - multiple legs orders are not supported

-- everything that the E*Trade APIs does not support is not supported by this platform
+- any features not supported by the E*Trade APIs is not supported by this platform